Population Biology and Ecological Genetics

 I am interested in how and why the features of animals vary from one population to another.
 This variation, whether in behavior, life history, or morphology, represents the earliest stage in the adaptive generation of biodiversity.
 In some cases, this variation can promote ecological differences between localities, which illustrates the interplay of evolution and ecology.

 I study the ecology and evolution of plant-insect interactions, with a focus on how genotypic and phenotypic variation among individuals affects the long-term spatial and temporal dynamics of populations and communities.
+I also work on the effects of climate on plant and insect phenology and on the consequences of changes in phenology.
 I work in both natural and agricultural systems, and use a combination of greenhouse and field experiments and mathematical modeling.

 Alice A. Winn